dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_4/Part7Party/index.md

 weight: 3
 ---

 The underdark settlement bustled with muted energy, shadows dancing along the jagged walls of the cavern.
 This neutral ground, alive with whispered negotiations and cautious glances, hosted travelers of all kinds.
-Zilrath, a striking drow elf with an air of authority, stood with her companion near the edge of the market.
-Her silver hair shimmered faintly as she listened to Czolg, whose curiosity about local customs sparked a discussion.
+Zilrath spoke with Czolg, whose curiosity about local customs sparked a discussion.

 “This is a place of trading,” Zilrath explained, her voice smooth and low.
 “Whether drow, duergar, hobgoblin, or kuo-toa, all who pass here honor Asperdes.
 This is neutral ground, a delicate balance none of us want to disrupt.
 No one dares awaken the hive.
 No one wants to relive the past.”